wmwragg/Camomile/README.md

 	curl -X POST -H "Content-Type: application/json" http://localhost:8080/sql/test -d"{\"SQL\":\"insert into info \(name\) values \('info text'\)\"}"

+The default style for the return JSON will be compact, if you want pretty print JSON returned, use the query parameter "json=pretty" e.g.

+  curl -X GET -H "Content-Type: application/json" "http://localhost:8080/sql/test/20?json=pretty" -d'{"SQL":"select * from info"}'

 There will be a full noSQL RESTful Relational Mapping (RRM) API, which I have yet to finalise, but it will be something like ActiveResources API.

 ## What is the current state of Camomile